On this page

 #- Permanent Resident

-- An individual who has been granted the right to live permanently in Mexico.In this form: Applies to those seeking long-term residency through this application.
+- An individual who has been granted the right to live indefinitely in Mexico.In this form: Applies to those seeking to establish long-term residency in Mexico.

 Strategy tips